Monday, 24 October 2011

 I really didn't need a place to sit, as the house – high on a bluff above the grey Pacific, with few neighbours – was already the best hermit hut in history.
 But rehabilitating one of my grandmother's work stations was an attractive premise, and the place would provide ground-level, fundamentally outdoor meditation, which I always prefer when available.

 So I set-to, and after a lot of concentrated effort and scrounging of materials, ended up with this serviceable little squat.
 I even once sat an all-night sesshin there, hoping to glimpse the bear that left scat in front of it.
-(I didn't, but I did learn, not for the last time, that spring nights on the North Pacific are bitterly winter-cold.)
+(I didn't, but I did relearn, not for the last time, that spring nights on the North Pacific are bitterly winter-cold.)

 So here it is, my own hermit hut.
 Or to be perfectly accurate, my monastic playhouse.
 It might not have been strictly necessary, but I learned a lot of Zen there.